 High on the west wall of the north transept is one of the most popular and endearing attractions of Wells Cathedral; a 14th-century astronomical clock thought to be the second oldest mechanical clock in Europe.
 Each quarter hour, an amusing little character called Jack Blandifers emerges from within the clock and strikes two bells with hammers, then two with his heels.
 When the bells strike, a pair of jousting knights emerge above the clock face.

 The same mechanism that drives the astronomical clock also drives a clock on the exterior wall.
-The exterior clock is relative newcomer, built 70 years after the interior clock.
+The exterior clock is a relative newcomer, built 70 years after the interior clock.
 The external clock has a pair of quarter-jacks in the shape of armoured knights.

 One of the delights of Wells are the marvellous carvings that adorn the column capitals.
 These are at their finest and most accessible in the south transept.
 One shows a man in the grips of a horrible toothache, another shows workers in a vineyard, another depicts a lizard eating berries.